-Originating from the Dumagat tribe, buno played a major role in a courtship-like ritual.
+Originating from the Dumagat tribe, the buno games played a major role in a courtship-like ritual.
 Here, the players try their best to lock, pin, or subdue their opponent to the ground.
 They do this while grabbing each other’s loincloth strap, much like what sumo wrestlers do.

 Scroll down for the videos

 Long before we began to settle in cities, land and territory disputes were often a problem.
-When our ancestors encountered these issues, instead of hiring a lawyer, the Dumagat people played a ball game to decide who should own it.
+When our ancestors encountered these issues, instead of hiring a lawyer, the Dumagat people played a tribal ball game to decide who should own it.
 Presently, however, the Dumagat children play mali for fun.
 A ball made of cloth is thrown in the air, and two teams compete to catch it first.
 The player who manages to get the cloth ball must run toward the base of their enemy to win the game.
 Things get interesting as the opposing team tackles, blocks, or pulls the player with the cloth ball to defend their base.
 It takes skills and agile footwork to win.
 The winner would be given the rights to own the disputed territory.

-During annual crop planting, Bontoc men prepare for a certain war game akin to our paintball or airsoft matches of today.
+During annual crop planting, Bontoc men prepare for a certain tribal war game akin to our paintball or airsoft matches of today.
 But this game requires you to fully embrace the pain of getting wounded or injured.
 During thanksgiving for good harvest and at the start of planting sweet potatoes, all men, young and old, play fagfagto.
 Armed with nothing but worn-out wooden shields and stones of varying sizes, men are divided into two groups and engage in a battle of stone hurling.
 There is no referee or umpire in this game, and it sometimes lasts up to four days.
 Players don’t stay in one spot.
 They can move to and fro or evade or even charge straight to their enemies to inflict maximum damage.
 Winners are decided when one group retreats to their village.

 Cuts and bruises are common in this bloody game.
 However, the Bontoc believe that these wounds affect their tubers during harvest time.
 The bigger the wounds they receive, the bigger the tuber grows.
 The players don’t consider one another as enemies after the game.
 In fact, they come together as friends, which might be their way of showing sportsmanship.

 Our ancestors also practiced various combat sports, some of which are kept alive by local martial artists.
-A combat game that sprang from the Bontoc tribe is called kag-kag-tin, which, as its name implies, is a kicking game.
+A tribal combat game that sprang from the Bontoc tribe is called kag-kag-tin, which, as its name implies, is a kicking game.
 Dozens of boys are divided into groups and use their naked feet to fight and charge at one another.
 The kicks usually aim at the trunk or head of the opponent.
 The players use the sole of the foot in a sudden upward or backward kick.
 As the game progresses, some players may gang up on a single member of the opposite group until an ally comes to help.
 The game eventually ends when one group surrenders and retreats.

-Sangkayaw is a coconut shell race, a game that originated from the Tagalogs.
+Sangkayaw is a coconut shell race, a tribal game that originated from the Tagalogs.
 Coconut shells are tied to strings, with one end being held by the player’s hands.
 The game requires 2 groups, with 10 to 12 members each.
 The first player of each team walks toward the goal using the coconut shells.
 Once they reach the goal, they return to the starting line and pass the coconut stilts to the next player who does the same.
 The first team to finish the race wins, while players who walk for more than 2 steps after a fall are disqualified.